Hermann Scheer: Life

+In 1988, he was one of the co-founders of the non-profit association for renewable energies Eurosolar.
+Scheer had been its honorary president ever since, and his wife was its full-time managing director.
+Since June 2001, Scheer had been co-founder and honorary president of the newly founded World Council for Renewable Energy (WCRE).

+From 1993 to 2009, he was a member of the SPD's federal executive committee.
+He had a significant influence on the SPD's environmental and energy policy.
 In the 2008 state election for the Landtag of Hesse, Scheer was originally pegged as minister for development, environment and economics in the shadow cabinet of Andrea Ypsilanti, candidate for Minister-President of Hesse in the election.
-He announced ambitious energy policy plans, which failed to gain applause with his own party and possible coalition partners.
-Leading SPD figures as Jürgen Walter and Wolfgang Clement, a former Minister President of North Rhine Westphalia from the right wing of the party, who later left the party, were rather critical.
+He announced ambitious energy policy plans, which failed to gain favour with his own party and possible coalition partners.
+Leading SPD figures such as Jürgen Walter and Wolfgang Clement, a former Minister President of North Rhine Westphalia from the right wing of the party, who later left the party, were rather critical.
 Scheer however believed Ypsilanti's strategies would result in a big triumph of his party at the federal elections 2009.
 The election result saw the christian-liberal governing parties CDU and FDP lose the majority they had held since 1999 in the traditionally social democratic state.
 Yet, the result was very difficult because a left majority was not possible without the party The Left (which had been a merger of the ex-communist PDS and left SPD and labour union members, disappointed by the politics of former chancellor Gerhard Schröder).
 Although Ypsilanti had promised not to work with The Left, a party to which the SPD still had a controversial relationship but also had already worked with many years ago in other states, she refused to govern in a grand coalition under the CDU and did not want to give away the chance to form a new left government.
 So she successfully negotiated a minority coalition with the Greens, which would be tolerated by The Left.
 The final list for the proposed government put Scheer as secretary of a downsized ministry of economics still including the task to lead the transition to renewable energies.
 Ypsilanti's attempt to officially form her government was set to fail when four SPD representatives declined to elect a government with the support of The Left.
 This led to a disastrous result for the SPD in the following snap election in 2009, in which Scheer did not take part anymore, with CDU and FDP returned to a government majority.
+He did not stand for re-election to the federal executive committee in 2009, explaining in a letter that it had become "all too common" to "engage in political power games, produce sham solutions, and take personnel considerations into account that have nothing to do with the issues at hand," and that he did not want to be involved in this.